-Visit up to seven historic huts in Namadgi National Park in one big day of riding gravel, or as a leisurely overnight bikepacking adventure near Canberra.
+Does riding by up to seven historic huts in Namadgi National Park in one giant day, or as a leisurely overnight bikepacking adventure near Canberra sound like your ideal weekened?
+The Boboyan Divide bikepacking route might be for you!

 We acknowledge that this adventure is located on the traditional Country of the Ngunnawal people, who have occupied and cared for the lands, waters, and their inhabitants for thousands of years.
 We pay our respects to them as the Traditional Custodians and recognise that sovereignty was never ceded.